AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/authoring.md

 In order to author content for an app using the Universal Editor, the app must be instrumented by a developer to support the editor.

+>[!TIP]
+>
-Please see the document [Getting Started with the Universal Editor in AEM](getting-started.md) for an example of how to configure and AEM app to work with the Universal Editor.
+>Please see the document [Getting Started with the Universal Editor in AEM](getting-started.md) for an example of how to configure an AEM app to work with the Universal Editor.

 ## Sign In {#sign-in}